-- Weak AI, also known as narrow AI, is an AI system that is designed and trained to complete a specific task.
+- Weak AI, also known as narrow AI, is designed and trained to complete a specific task.
 Industrial robots and virtual personal assistants, such as Apple's Siri, use weak AI.

 - Strong AI, also known as artificial general intelligence (AGI), describes programming that can replicate the cognitive abilities of the human brain.
 When presented with an unfamiliar task, a strong AI system can use fuzzy logic to apply knowledge from one domain to another and find a solution autonomously.
-In theory, a strong AI program should be able to pass both a Turing Test and the Chinese room test.
+In theory, a strong AI program should be able to pass both a Turing test and the Chinese Room argument.

 What are the 4 types of artificial intelligence?

-Arend Hintze, an assistant professor of integrative biology and computer science and engineering at Michigan State University, explained in a 2016 article that AI can be categorized into four types, beginning with the task-specific intelligent systems in wide use today and progressing to sentient systems, which do not yet exist.
-The categories are as follows:
+Arend Hintze, an assistant professor of integrative biology and computer science and engineering at Michigan State University, explained that AI can be categorized into four types, beginning with the task-specific intelligent systems in wide use today and progressing to sentient systems, which do not yet exist.
+The categories are as follows.

 - Type 1: Reactive machines.
-These AI systems have no memory and are task specific.
+These AI systems have no memory and are task-specific.
 An example is Deep Blue, the IBM chess program that beat Garry Kasparov in the 1990s.
-Deep Blue can identify pieces on the chessboard and make predictions, but because it has no memory, it cannot use past experiences to inform future ones.
+Deep Blue can identify pieces on a chessboard and make predictions, but because it has no memory, it cannot use past experiences to inform future ones.